math-355/Syllabus/README.md

 <br>

-### Quizzes
-Quizzes will be given (with or without notice) throughout the semester, {\bf usually on Tuesdays}, and will be graded by your instructor.
-Quiz questions are designed to give you a preview of exam-type questions.\\

 ### Homework
-Homework will be assigned regularly via Blackboard.
-% , and most weeks it will be due at 5:00pm on Tuesdays and Fridays.
-% The assignments will be 30 points each,
-The points will be split roughly half and half between homework to be done online, through WebAssign, and homework that you turn in on paper. {\bf The WebAssign will be scheduled mostly at 8:00am the morning of a new topic.} These assignments are meant to introduce you to the topic we will discuss during class.
-It is expected that you introduce yourself to the basics of the material through the readings/videos before we delve deeper into the topic during class.
-For the written homework, place your completed on-paper assignments in the appropriate folder outside my
-%  your instructor's
-office.
-WebAssign will grade your online homework immediately, and upper year math majors will grade the on-paper homework.
- % by the next class period.
+Homework will be assigned weekly via Blackboard.
+These assignemnts will be split into two parts, math/general questions and python questions.
+I understand that python is not a requirement for this course, familiarity with rudimentary computer programming was recommended.
+These assignments will be due on Thursdays and are to be submitted by pushing your work to your assigned repo.

+Once I am finished looking over your work, I will push your graded assignemnt back to the repo you submitted to.
+These repos are private and can only be seen by you and me.
 If you have any questions about the grading, please see me.
-I do not accept late homeworks nor do I schedule make-up quizzes (even for excused absences).
-Instead, I drop your two lowest homework scores and your lowest quiz score.
-This way, without imposing undue burdens on the student graders or your time, you have the flexibility to miss an assignment or quiz for any reason.\endnote{This also protects your privacy: you don't have to tell us why you're missing class or homework if you don't want to.}

-\textbf{We encourage you to work with your classmates on homework assignments!} However, it is important to be an active collaborator rather than a passive one, or else you may get an unpleasant surprise on quizzes and tests.\\
+I encourage you to work with your classmates on homework assignments!
+However, it is important to be an active collaborator rather than a passive one.
+On the majority of assignments, there will be a question asking who you collaborated with (includeing web pages).
+Using someone else code is fine in this class, but you must cite it.
+Falure to do so violates open source licences and is just lame.

-### Blackboard
-All homework assignments and a link to access WebAssign will be posted on Blackboard under \textit{Homework}.
-You can view your homework, exam, and quiz grades under \textit{My Grades}.
-If you notice a grade discrepancy, please let your instructor know within a week of the assignment being handed back.
-All course documents and in-class group work (plus solutions) will be posted on Blackboard as well.\\

 ### Midterm and Final Exams
+There will be three in-class exams, scheduled as follows.
+* Exam 1:
+* Exam 2:
+* Exam 3:
-There will be three evening exams, scheduled on \textbf{\examdates} The written final exam is scheduled by the registrar for \textbf{\finalexam}.
+The written final exam is scheduled by the registrar for Monday, December 16 7:00 - 10:00pm.
-We try our best to schedule exams so they do not conflict with religious observances; however, if an exam falls on a holiday you observe, please contact your professor as soon as possible to find an alternate time.\\
+I try my best to schedule exams so they do not conflict with religious observances; however, if an exam falls on a holiday you observe, please contact me as soon as possible to find an alternate time.\\
 \\

 ### Final Grade Composition